Attendance recording advice for the remainder of Term 2, 2020

 Students are expected to attend the school in which they are enrolled, during normal school hours every day of each term, unless:

 - there is an approved exemption from school attendance or attendance and enrolment for the student, or

 - the student is registered for home schooling and has only a partial enrolment in a school for particular activities.

 A principal or regional director (depending on the circumstances) may authorise an exemption and provide written approval for student attendance or attendance and enrolment to be exempt or reduced to less than full time.

-Schools must maintain attendance records and develop policies to support and maintain attendance.
+Schools must maintain attendance records, identify and follow up unexplained absences, and develop policies to support and maintain attendance.